dlsudatasci/dlsudatasci.github.io/content/_publications/analysis-of-the-co-authorship-network-of-filipino-researchers-in-deep-learning.md

 ---
-permalink: "/publication/2020-08-25-lao-fil-dl-network-psl"
+permalink: '/publication/2020-08-25-lao-fil-dl-network-psl'
 date: 2020-08-25 00:00:16 +0800
-layout: ''
+layout: 'publication'
 tags:
   - Philippines
   - deep learning
   - Filipino
   - research productivity
   - network analysis
   - co-authorship
 image_section:
-- image: "/uploads/2020-08-25-lao-fil-dl-network-psl-1.png"
+  - image: '/uploads/2020-08-25-lao-fil-dl-network-psl-1.png'
   - image: ''
 title: Analysis of the co-authorship network of Filipino researchers in deep learning
 authors: Angelyn R. Lao, Unisse C. Chua & Briane Paul V. Samson
 source: Center For Complexity & Emerging Technologies
+abstract:
-abstract: Deep learning is an emerging field that attracts attention from various researchers to use in analyzing and understanding increasingly complex systems and phenomena.
+  Deep learning is an emerging field that attracts attention from various researchers to use in analyzing and understanding increasingly complex systems and phenomena.
 Crucial to the advancement of deep learning research in the Philippines, institutions need to understand its direction and reach out and work with other